 EPICS supports company site visits also known as “career treks” during the academic year.
 Each has a focus on the arts, theatre, communication, and other creative industries.
 Chicago-based treks are offered throughout the year and focus on connecting with professionals, discovering internship opportunities, and learning about company culture.

-Additionally, undergraduate SoC majors can apply to the Global Communications & Media Communications Seminar (GMCS).
+Additionally, undergraduate SoC majors can apply to the Global Media & Communications Seminar (GMCS).
 This trek, sponsored by the School of Communication in cooperation with the London School of Economics’ (LSE) Department of Media & Communications, features a combination of lectures and employer site visits that allow students to develop an understanding of and gain exposure to the global media and communications industries.
 This program has two components: a seminar class in Evanston followed by a week-long seminar in London.

-Each day of the trek is typically structured with a morning session at the hotel where the group is staying with one or two speakers who will join the students for a breakfast session providing an overview of their career, current work, and the opportunity for dialogue with students.
-After these sessions, students will tour to one to three site visits that often include office tours, panel presentations from staff, and professional meet and greet receptions.
+Each day of the trek is typically structured with a morning lecture at LSE, one or two site visits, and a group lunch.
+Guest speakers may also be scheduled during the trek providing an overview of their career, current work, and the opportunity for dialogue with students.
+Site visits often include a panel presentations from staff with time for questions at the end.

 EPICS plays a vital role in supporting the innovative modular curriculum for undergraduate students.
 Modules are highly focused programs aimed at helping undergraduate students develop professionally.
 While in the modules, students complete coursework, co-curriculars, and a capstone project.
 Additionally, several modules have mentorship boards consisting of industry professionals.
 The goals of these communities are to help students bridge classroom theory and practice.
 Learn more about the 17 modular learning communities.